Mr-Silangulana/Digital-Portfolio/README.md

 ### Evidence
 - Participation in work-readiness and interview preparation sessions.

-- Practice interview questions with focus on ICT-related roles (network engineer, systems analyst, etc.).
+- Practice interview questions with focus on ICT-related roles (network engineer, systems analyst, IT Support etc.).

-- [🟡 Add: attach any notes, scripts, or reflection documents from interview training sessions.]
+- [X]

 ### Reflection
 - **Situation**: Preparing for a simulated interview as part of my work readiness training.